Sacramento Wrongful Death Lawyer

 Contact a Sacramento Wrongful Death Attorney Today

-If you have lost somebody due to the careless, negligent, or intentional actions of another party, contact Rosenthal Law as soon as possible.
-We pledge to conduct a complete investigation into your case in order to secure the compensation you are entitled to.
+If you have lost a family member due to the careless, negligent, or intentional actions of another party, contact Rosenthal Law as soon as possible.
+We pledge to conduct a complete investigation into your case in order to secure the financial support and compensation you are entitled to.
 Our wrongful death lawyers in Sacramento believe every individual who suffers human loss due to the wrongful act of another deserves to be held accountable.

-Our Sacramento law firm proudly serves the Sacramento area and may be able to help you recover compensation for the loss of a loved one through a wrongful death suit.
+Our Sacramento county law firm proudly serves the Sacramento area and may be able to help you recover financial compensation for the loss of a loved one through a wrongful death suit.
 We can help guide you during your legal process and this difficult time.

 “David Rosenthal will really be on your side, be compassionate, and loyal to you and your case.
 Thank you so much to David Rosenthal and to his dedicated team.” – Rachel